Biometris/statgenSTA/cran-comments.md

-## Release containing some minor fixes and improvements in the documentation.
+## Release containing some minor fixes and removal of deprecated ggplot2 functionality.

 ----

 ## Test environments

-* local Windows 10 install, R 4.2.1
+* local Windows 10 install, R 4.2.2
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)